-Varicose eczema can also be triggered by an immune response to fluid leaking from the varicosed veins in the legs, so it’s important to keep moving and not sit still for too long.
+Varicose eczema can also be triggered by an immune response to fluid leaking from the varicose veins in the legs, so it’s important to keep moving and not sit still for too long.
 Raising your legs when resting will also help.

 You may also need to be referred to a vascular, or vein, specialist if your varicose veins are causing you a lot of discomfort.

-Pompholyx (Dyshidrotic eczema)
+Pompholyx (Dyshidrotic Eczema)